What are the factors that are affecting the gut health of your pig?

 Mold and yeast are found in almost all feed and raw materials and depending on the climate they can act rapidly to reduce the nutritive value of the feed, produce harmful mycotoxins and disrupt beneficial bacteria in the intestine, impacting the performance of the pig.

 Swine are highly sensitive to the unpalatable flavours that comes with many raw materials, minerals and medication used in feed.
-Flavouring has been used in ruminant production for over 150 years to ensure palatability, intake and performance during periods of stress, weaning and transition of diets.
+Flavouring has been used in swine production for over 150 years to ensure palatability, intake and performance during periods of stress, weaning and transition of diets.

 There are many infectious pathogens, particularly E. coli, Salmonella and Clostridium that are directly related to gut health conditions and diseases, and often result in wet litter, drops in performance and increased mortality.